davidcana/zzDOM/README.md

     * .filter( function ): Reduce the set of matched elements to those that pass the function's test.
 * find: Get the descendants of each element in the current set of matched elements, filtered by a selector.
     * .find( selector )
+* first: Reduce the set of matched elements to the first in the set.
+    * .first()
+* get: Retrieve DOM elements matched by the zzDOM object.
+    * .get(): Retrieve all the elements matched by the zzDOM object.
+    * .get( index ): Retrieve one of the elements matched by the zzDOM object.
 * hasClass: Determine whether any of the matched elements are assigned the given class.
     * .hasClass( className )
 * height: Get the current computed height for the first element in the set of matched elements or set the height of every matched element.